 While we may get a few late November dustings, snow typically doesn't stick until December.
 The cross country ski trails (of which there are three areas in Leavenworth) and the alpine slopes of Stevens Pass and Mission Ridge are open as soon as snow depth allows.
-We need an accumulation of a foot to groom the trails.
-Snow falls through February while March hurries to welcome the beauty of spring.
-Usually, the first weekend in March is snow free and a fast spring follows.
+Typically, snow falls through February while March hurries to welcome the beauty of spring.
+Usually, the first weekend in March is snow free.

 When is the best Cross Country skiing?

 Right after they groom the tracks with the new Bombardier groomer!
 Seriously, that's a tough question.
-If we have received the proper amount of snowfall, December is wonderful due to the special Christmas/Holiday feel in the valley.
-Skiers swoosh by yelling, "Merry Christmas and Happy New Year!"
+If we have received the proper amount of snowfall, December is wonderful due to the special Christmas/Holiday feel in the village and throughout the valley.
+Skiers swoosh by greeting all with a hardy "Merry Christmas and Happy New Year!"
 Having said that, typically January and February receive greater snow accumulations and the days are a bit longer.

 Can we rent cross country equipment?

-We highly recommend Der Sportsmann in downtown Leavenworth.
+We highly recommend Der Sportsmann or Leavenworth Mountain Sports in Leavenworth.
 They invest in new equipment each year, both skating and classic or traditional.
 It beats renting near home and carrying them back and forth.
 Rates are about $15 per day.
 You don't need reservations and they take good care of our guests.
 Delivery of equipment to the inn can usually be arranged.

 How far away are Mission Ridge and Stevens Pass for downhill skiing?

 Both are 33 miles away.
 To get to Mission Ridge you drive through Wenatchee, which slows you down.
 But there are no crowds, especially midweek.
 The views from the top of Mission on a clear day...well, they should double the price of the lift ticket just for the view.
 You can see Mt.
 Rainier, Adams, Glacier, Stuart and deep onto the Colombia Plateau.
 If you have never skied at Mission Ridge, you have been missing out.

 Stevens is more developed, crowded and the snow not as dry.
 But, for many of our guests, it's on the way home or on the way to the inn.

 Where can I snowshoe?